yvprashanth/TipsyCow/README.md

-This App is my first attempt at coding in iOS and Swift.
-I'm enjoying learning Swift.
-Although I could spend a lot more time trying to make my app very fancy, I definitely did focus of making sure my app looks good on most iOS devices.

-Please take that into consideration.
+This app is a Tip Calculator.
+Very basic one.
+It saves the amount of tip percentage you want to set and it looks good on most iOS Devices because of Auto Layout